katannyak/Analysis-of-RNA-binding-proteins-in-AML/bed_files/README.md

-Storing bed files to be viewed on UCSC genome browser
+Storing bed files to be viewed on UCSC genome browser using build hg19